neil323423/waves/README.md

 npm start
 ```

-When the process completes, a pop-up will appear.
-Click ‘Public’ and your done now just go to your given url.
+5. When done, click **"Public"** on the pop-up and access your given URL.

----
----

 > [!IMPORTANT]
 > Considering giving this repository a star if you do fork and use Waves. :)